M87-virgo/soccer_result_smltr/README.md

 <div align="center">

-Soccer Result Simulator is supposed to be tool that simulates the results of football matches **by one click**.
+Soccer Result Simulator is supposed to be tool that **simulates** the results of football matches **by one click**.
-**It is explicitly not designed for predictive and there are no plans to realise this!**
+It is explicitly **not designed and developed for predictions** and there are no plans to realise this!

 </div>